toolsbuy-org/sms-api/README.md

 - **Easy to Use:** Simple Python script, no advanced programming required.
 - **Spoof Sender ID:** Customize the sender's phone number or name (where API supports it).
-- **Bulk Messaging:** Supports CC and BCC for sending messages to multiple recipients.
+- **Bulk Messaging:** Supports for sending messages to multiple recipients.
 - **API Integration:** Sends requests to `http://toolsbuy.org/wsms`.
 - **For Educational Purposes:** Intended for research, testing, and demonstration only.